ttkorhonen/e3pages/docs/kb/training/workbook/9_other_deps.md

 make: *** [db] Error 2
 ```
 :::{note}
 The database inflation is performed by `make db`, which is a dependency of the `install` target.
-So to inflate the `.substitutions` file you can simpy
+So to inflate the `.substitutions` file you can simply
 run `make db`.
 :::